codefellows-seattle-javascript-401d10/lab-11-12-express-api/claudia-lab/README.md

 ##About

 ##How to install
-1. npm install package.json to get dependencies and dev dependencies
+npm install package.json to get dependencies and dev dependencies

 ##How to start the server
-1. run node server.js
+run node server.js

 ##Route Documentation
-`server.js` - uses express to add methods to app to POST, GET, PUT and DELETE each methods map a method to an endpoint and calls method on the FruitsList object Promises are also c
+Fruit = simple resource

+##server.js
+- Router and middleware required in and bound to instances of the app object.
+- Server is set up and connected to the router

+##fruit.js
-`fruitslist.js` - creates a FruitsList object that store references to an id, title, fruit and date, which make up the simple resources.
-Methods to create, fetch, update and delete are called on the object to call the storage module
+- Creates a fruit object that store references to an id, name, texture and color, which make up the simple resource.
+- Methods to create, fetch, update and delete are called on the object to call the storage module

+##storage.js
-`storage.js` - defines the methods called on the FruitsList object in  fruitslist.js.
-Each use promises to handle errors asynchronously.
+- Defines the methods called on the fruit object in fruit.js.
+- Each use promises to handle errors asynchronously.

+##fruit-router.js
+- get, post put and delete methods are called on instances of the `fruitRouter`, an object created from the Router module included in Express.
+- Each method takes two parameters, a pathname, and a function that connect a pathname to an action and return a promise.
+If there are no errors, the promise will resolve and hold the value of a response to be sent back to the server.
+If there is an error, it will be caught and handled.
+- the methods post and put (for creating and updating resources) include the middleware `jsonParser`, to convert the data as it is being passed through the function to respond to the server.